Local legislators secure farm mediation extension

 Under state law, farmers at risk of foreclosure and repossession are required to enter into a period of mediation.
 Coronavirus response legislation passed by the legislature earlier in the session extended that period for a period of up to two months.

-Under a bill authored by Rep. Todd Lippert, DFL-Northfield, and Sen. Mike Goggin, R-Red Wing, that mediation period has been extended further.
+Under a bill authored by Rep. Todd Lippert, DFL-Northfield, who represents part of Le Sueur County, and Sen. Mike Goggin, R-Red Wing, that mediation period has been extended further.
 Farmers will now see their mediation periods lengthened by 180 days or until Dec.
 1, whichever is later.

 Local farmers have been hit hard over the last several years by falling commodity prices and less than ideal growing conditions.
 2020 was expected to be a bounce back year for production and stronger markets, thanks to a reduction in conflicts with key trading partners.